-The Veterans Comprehensive Prevention, Access to Care, and Treatment Act or the COMPACT Act, provides veterans with a pathway to access emergent suicide care when and where they need it.
-IAVA supported this legislation to combat the crisis of veteran suicide and we are encouraged by the approximately 50,000 veterans that have already accessed this benefit.
-While this number is promising, IAVA has also been informed that many medical facilities are unaware of this product.
-This resource is instrumental in the fight to end veteran suicide and we must ensure wide spread outreach to the medical community, and our veteran community.
-Losing one veteran to suicide is too many, and the knowledge that emergent suicide care is available, without having to worry about the cost, could save more and more lives each day.
+The Veterans Comprehensive Prevention, Access to Care, and Treatment Act or the 'COMPACT Act,' provides veterans with a pathway to access emergent suicide care when and where they need it.
+IAVA supported this legislation to combat the crisis of veteran suicide and we are encouraged by the tens of thousands of veterans that have already accessed this benefit.
+While this is promising, IAVA has also learned that many medical facilities are unaware of this benefit for veterans.
+More oversight of this program needs to be done by Congress to ensure that widespread outreach is done to the medical community about it, in addition to our veteran community.

+Losing one veteran to suicide is too many, and the knowledge that emergent suicide care is available, without having to worry about the cost, could save lives each day.